mrtommyb/ktransit/README.md

 T0: 0.700001081846
 rprs: 0.0198908445261
 ```
-Note that this output does not come from the code above but from data with planet in, two planets in fact.
+The above comes fitting a model with two planets in